rawadabu/react-course/section-11/README.md

 2. Elements with a stable key prop stay the same across renders.

 > Thiss allows React to go from 1,000,000,000 [O(n^3)] to 1000 [O(n)] operation per 1000 elements!!!!

+## The Key Prop

+👉 Special prop that we use to tell the diffing algorithm that an element is UNIQUE.

+👉 Allows React to distinguish between multiple instances of the same component type.

+👉 When a key _stays the same across renders_, the element will be kept in the DOM(even if the position in the tree changes).